-All PHAD majors are required to take the following 4 (12 scr) major specific courses.
+All PHAD majors are required to take the following 4 (12 credit hours) major specific courses.
 These courses are all offered at BG.
-In addition, all PHAD majors are required to take 3 (9 scr) advised electives.
+In addition, all PHAD majors are required to take 3 (9 credit hours) advised electives.

 - PUBH6210 Management of Public Health Agencies - PUBH6220 Budget and Finance in Public Health - PUBH6280 Economics, Marketing, and Human Resources - PUBH6350 Public Health Law